lamdu/lamdu/doc/CodeStorage.md

 #### Format migrations

-Unlike the LevelDB based database, when Lamdu's data model changes, even though the format of these `.json` files changes, Lamdu is still backwards compatible and is able to load files in its previous `.json` formats.
+Unlike the RocksDB based database, when Lamdu's data model changes, even though the format of these `.json` files changes, Lamdu is still backwards compatible and is able to load files in its previous `.json` formats.
 So you can feel safe saving your code in these files and having future Lamdu version still support them.

 This process is implemented via migrations, in `Lamdu.Data.Export.JSON.Migration.migrateAsNeeded`.